FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 # What's PKS?

 Pivotal Container Service (PKS) is a purpose-built product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
-It provides a production-grade Kubernetes distribution with deep VMwareNSX-T integration for advanced networking, a built-in private registry with enterprise security features and full life cycle management support of the clusters.
+It provides a production-grade Kubernetes distribution with deep VMware NSX-T integration for advanced networking, a built-in private registry with enterprise security features and full life cycle management support of the clusters.

+It is not just "yet another Kubernetes distribution" but it provides more a "Kubernetes as service experience.

+What do I mean by that?
+Using an API (PKS API) you can just ask for a Kubernetes Cluster and PKS will provision one for You.
+Not only that but it will let you manage/upgrade it in Day 1 and 2 and also integrate it with the right networking/monitoring/logging/security add-ons that you need in a production environment.

+If you want more details just go [here](https://content.pivotal.io/blog/secure-multitenant-kubernetes-in-minutes-pivotal-container-service-goes-ga "HERE") or [here ](https://www.youtube.com/watch?v=bQKra0CB5zE)if you like videos better :)

 # What do You need?